Perilon/sp2015.11-731/hw1/README.md

-Model 2 working, though it takes longer to train than I'd like.
-Not sure whether it's my code that's slow or my computer (likely both).
-Not able to train on all the data.
-Ran model2-300_output-score2.py on 40,000 lines, 5 iterations.
+Model 2 working.
+Run on 50,000 lines, 5 iterations.

 There are three Python programs here (`-h` for usage):